 - white chocolate

-- puffed spelt (aka Dinkel wheat / hulled wheat), wheat, or rice
+- puffed spelt (aka Dinkel wheat / hulled wheat), amaranth, or rice

 See the recipe card for quantities.

 Get your chocolate couverture at Prime Chocolate and save 10 % with the code ThankYouNora

 - Water bath or tempering device to melt the chocolate - if you work a lot with chocolate like me (chocolates and such) I recommend getting a tempering device.
 It makes melting much easier and more enjoyable!